OVERTON BLACK ARROWS

 Riser/bow

-Longbow / Flatbow / Horsebow(Asiatic): Clearly, these are one piece, so don’t over bow.
+Longbow / Flatbow / Horsebow(Asiatic): Clearly, these are one piece, and because of that their draw weight cannot be increased, so don’t over-bow yourself.
 You can always stick with recurve or barebow until your form and strength allow you to buy a heavier bow.

 Compound: Do your research, speak to other Compound archers at the club, spend what you can on the bow, and remember you can upgrade other parts as you go.

-Recurve barebow: There are specialist risers for barebow.
-Probably a good idea to use a standard riser as a first bow, to work out how you want your weight distribution, before buying a more expensive riser.
+Barebow: There are specialist risers for barebow.
+Probably a good idea to use a standard riser at first, to work out how you want your weight distribution, before buying a more expensive riser.
+Talk with other seasoned Barebow shooters at the club, there are good makes out there which don't cost the earth but still give you lots of options.

 Compound additional items